marco-cartago/EbmFcT/README.md

 $$p(\underline{x}) = \frac{1}{Z} \Psi _0(\underline{x}) \Psi _1 (\underline{x}) \cdots \Psi_k({\underline{x}})$$

-where each ${\Psi_k}$ is an unnomalized probaiblity density, and each component is pushed, trough training to be as indipendent as possibile fom the others.
+where each ${\Psi_k}$ is an unnomalized probaiblity density, and each component is pushed, trough training to be as indipendent as possibile from the others.
+The goal of this kind of project is to have a factorization given by what we call "Energy Heads" (EH) each one modelling a different aspect of the data generating distribution.

 ## Build instructions (Linux)